not-matthias/code-protection-lightning-talk/PITCHME.md

 ### Pros

 - Hard to extract the real binary
 - Hard to remove
+- Decreased file size

 ---

 ### Cons

 - Performance
-- Increased file size
+- Difficult to implement

 ---